An intimate tour of Wilmington, led by HWF’s incoming Executive Director Travis Gilbert and other renowned historians.

-After months at home, Historic Wilmington Foundation is providing a new (and safer!) way to reconnect with our community: Ten Tours with Travis!
+After months at home, Historic Wilmington Foundation is providing a new (and safer!) way to reconnect with our community: Ten Tours!

-On the first Sunday of each month, tour guide Travis Gilbert will lead small groups through through specialized tours of our historic downtown, tracing our region’s multi-faceted and diverse storylines through our irreplaceable built history.
+Each month on a Sunday afternoon, Ten Tours leads small groups through through specialized tours of our historic downtown, tracing our region’s multi-faceted and diverse storylines through our irreplaceable built history.

 Why “Ten Tours”?
 We want to bring our community together—in a safe and responsible manner.
 Here’s how:

 - Tours will be limited to 10 attendees.
-We appreciate and value the intimacy of a small group, the questions and conversations that setting stimulates.
+We appreciate and value the intimacy of a small group; the intimate setting stimulates fascinating conversations and questions!